Roffman Miller Associates Inc. PA Has $2.38 Million Position in Colgate-Palmolive (NYSE:CL)

 Wall Street Analysts Forecast Growth

 CL has been the topic of a number of research analyst reports.
-Royal Bank of Canada raised their price objective on shares of Colgate-Palmolive from $79.00 to $80.00 and gave the stock a “sector perform” rating in a report on Monday, October 30th.
+Sanford C. Bernstein dropped their price objective on shares of Colgate-Palmolive from $82.00 to $76.00 in a report on Thursday, October 12th.
+Barclays dropped their price objective on shares of Colgate-Palmolive from $81.00 to $73.00 and set an “equal weight” rating on the stock in a report on Thursday, October 12th.
 JPMorgan Chase & Co. dropped their price objective on shares of Colgate-Palmolive from $85.00 to $81.00 and set an “overweight” rating on the stock in a report on Thursday, October 12th.
 Citigroup dropped their price objective on shares of Colgate-Palmolive from $92.00 to $85.00 and set a “buy” rating on the stock in a report on Wednesday, October 11th.
-Barclays decreased their target price on shares of Colgate-Palmolive from $81.00 to $73.00 and set an “equal weight” rating for the company in a research report on Thursday, October 12th.
-Finally, Sanford C. Bernstein decreased their target price on shares of Colgate-Palmolive from $82.00 to $76.00 in a research report on Thursday, October 12th.
+Finally, HSBC started coverage on shares of Colgate-Palmolive in a research report on Friday, September 22nd.
+They issued a “buy” rating and a $84.00 target price for the company.
 Five equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average price target of $82.23.

 Read Our Latest Research Report on Colgate-Palmolive